 With millennials making up a large majority of the workforce, it is no wonder that the availability of real-time data and frequent, immediate feedback from managers has become a must for any successful organization.

-Instant feedback gives people the opportunity to understand how they are performing and subsequently adapt their behavior if need be.
+Instant feedback allows people to understand how they are performing and subsequently adapt their behavior if needed.
 If they are performing well, they can celebrate and continue to progress, and if they are performing poorly, they can quickly course-correct and identify patterns that could help them to improve in the future.
 Either way, employees have control and ownership over their performance, and this will likely result in happier and more productive workers.